We're Drowning In Plastic Trash. Jenna Jambeck Wants To Save Us

 Jambeck is trying to change that story.

-In 2017, the U.S. State Department sent the"plastics ambassador" to advise other governments on how to manage plastic waste.
+In 2017, the U.S. State Department sent the "plastics ambassador" to advise other governments on how to manage plastic waste.
 She's also an adviser to the Ocean Conservancy, an environmental group working to stem the problem.

 Loading...

-Jambeck helped develop an app for smart phones — Marine Debris Tracker — so that anyone can report on where they find plastic debris, anywhere in the world.
+Jambeck helped develop an app called Marine Debris Tracker for smartphones so that anyone can report on where they find plastic debris, anywhere in the world.
 Her students at the University of Georgia use it to track plastic waste on campus.

 Jambeck believes that kind of data-keeping — showing people just how ubiquitous plastic is — shapes public opinion.